-Doesn't it always seem like there's different instructions on how the officers are told to conduct a DUI investigation and what is in the student manual.
+Doesn't it always seem like there are different instructions on how the officers are told to conduct a DUI investigation and what is in the student manual?
 Sometimes, the instructor manual may have more detail about how the officer is required to perform the test.
 When that happens, it can be difficult to impeach them.
-But, with the instructor manual, you may be able to demonstrate that what the officer said they were told is not in the truth, or at least not supported by the evidence.
+But, with the instruction manual, you may be able to demonstrate that what the officer said they were told is not in the truth, or at least not supported by the evidence.
 On the other hand, the officer may have been instructed to follow certain techniques and failed to do so.

-So look at the instructor manual to see if the officer is doing it right.
+So look at the instruction manual to see if the officer is doing it right.

 How you pipette does matter.
 If you do it wrong, your results are wrong.
 Not defendable, but just plain garbage.
 So, next time you have a case where pipetting occurs, log into the library and see whether they did it right.

 We know government labs create a conveyor belt mentality in their testing process.
 They force the techs to push through as many samples as they can, and they fail to properly train these techs on what to look for, and how to ensure there are no problems in the run.
 When a tech sees a problem, they do not see a problem, because they have not been trained to identify it as a problem.
 The same can be said for their understanding of Method Validation and Proficiency testing.

 In Analysis of the Relationships Between Proficiency Testing, Validation of Methods and Estimation of Measurement Uncertainty, by Albano and Caten, Accred Qual Assur (2016) 21:161-166, they point out the necessity of these processes to ensure quality results.
 Method validation is important, and is "the confirmation, through objective evidence, that the specific measurement requirements are met for an intended use."
 It looks for where lab errors can occur.
 And "therefore, it is important to validate every stage of the test or calibration in the laboratory environment."
 So, did they properly perform the method validation, and have they checked it with their Proficiency testing.